 What you do notice is the show gets darker as it went on.
 At the very beginning Magnum rarely, if ever carried a gun, his theory being his line of work didn’t really call for it.
-And when he did have the need of a firearm, he couldn’t find it and then almost never used it, beyond compelling the villain to surrender.
+And when he did have the need of a firearm, he couldn’t find it and then almost never used it, beyond compelling the villain of the week to surrender.

 As the show went on you could see the elements of other 80 crime shows start to seep in, we got musical montages more familiar with Miami Vice, more shootouts, and the villain of the week was resolved in a much darker vigilante style justice.
-Out of 168 episodes Magnum shot and killed at least two dozen people (one in chilling cold blood), with more than one incident leaving you thinking, how on earth wasn’t Thomas not in jail on Murder One?
+Out of 168 episodes Magnum shot and killed at least two dozen people (one in chilling cold blood), with more than one incident leaving you thinking, how on earth was Thomas not in jail on Murder One?

-This vigilante justice was a familiar theme of the 80’s and Magnum P.I just followed these themes, sometimes I felt a little too transparently, like they were trying to be the cool kid, but forgetting what made the show cool in the first place was it being its own thing… But you know, trends and TV producers and all.
+This vigilante justice was a familiar theme of the 80’s and Magnum P.I just followed these themes, sometimes I felt a little too transparently, like they were trying to be the cool kid, but forgetting what actually made the show cool in the first place was it being its own thing.
+But you know, trends and TV producers and all.

 Also over the course of the show, the tone got darker, more serious and the frivolous fun of the earlier seasons started to become serious character pieces, with Magnum’s character being more moodier, the adolescent man-child, started to become an adult with real responsibilities, that in the final episodes became a growing maturity that made sense for the character arc.